Configuring TLS Protect Cloud to use single sign on (SSO)¶

 -

-Share the Redirect URL, which is the TLS Protect Cloud URL, with your SSO administrator.
+Share the Redirect URL with your SSO administrator.

 General steps for configuring SSO¶